 - 1. The course must be graduate level, i.e., offered within the degree program at the 5000-level or above. - 2.
-If offered outside the degree program, (including transfer credits), are 5000- equivalent level or higher and are approved for a specific degree plan by the program. - 3.
+If offered outside a degree program, (including transfer credits), the courses must be 5000-equivalent level or higher and are approved for a specific degree program. - 3.
 The grade must be at least a B- for MS students and at least a B for PhD students. - 4.
 The student must have at least a 3.0 GPA in our program after at least one semester in the program. - 5.
-The work must have been completed within the past seven years or validated by a Program Director to ensure that the content has not significantly changed since the courses were taken. - 6.
-The student must submit an outline and/or syllabus from the course to a program director for content review. - 7.
+The work must have been completed within the past seven years. - 6.
+The student must submit a syllabus or examples of assignments from the course to the program director demonstrating the relevancy of the content to students Epidemiology MS or PhD degree program.
+The onus is on the student to prove relevancy of material. - 7.
 The request for transfer must be made on a form obtained from the Graduate School.
 The form must be completed by the student, endorsed by the advisor and the program director, and sent to the Graduate School along with an official transcript showing the course.